Modular structure in labour networks reveals skill basins: Results

 \subsection{\it Industry clusters}

+First, we focus on exploring the multi-scale modular structure of the UK inter-industry labour flow network.
+Beyond forming the basis for our new metric, insights from this preliminary analysis are key for place-based policy-making as discussed in Section 5.1 below.

+Figure \ref{fig1} A shows a visualisation of the labour flow network for the UK.
+The node layout is based on a spring algorithm called `Force Atlas' in Gephi\footnote{Gephi version 0.8 was used.}.
+Edges are shown over a threshold $\gamma=0$.
+We observe a large degree of clustering of related industries, with public services broadly located on the far right-hand side, retail leisure on the bottom right and finance and professional activities on the top right.
+Manufacturing and related industries appear slightly less clustered and dominate the left, with construction on the top left and food and farming on the bottom left.

-In order to extract industry groupings corresponding to labour mobility and skill sharing patterns, we apply a community detection algorithm as introduced above.
+In order to systematically extract industry groupings corresponding to labour mobility and skill sharing patterns, we apply a community detection algorithm as introduced above.
 A key feature of this algorithm is that it produces not one, but several node partitions corresponding to industry clusters at different scales.

-Figure \ref{fig2} A shows the number of communities (blue) and the variation of information (a metric related to the quality of the partition) (green) as the resolution $\tau$ increases.
-We observe local minima (the quality of the partition is maximised) around $\tau=3$, 10 and 13.
-Hence, it is at these resolutions that the algorithm is most stable, and we can be most confident in the industry groupings.
-In Figure \ref{fig1} above the nodes are coloured by community with resolution $\tau=4$.
-We observe a large number of meaningful node groupings, and an intuitive overall modular structure.
-In particular, finance, software and the legal and public sectors exhibit high internal connectivity, and are disconnected from the large manufacturing and farming communities on the right-hand side.

-As the resolution parameter increases, the community detection algorithm tries to find increasingly larger industry clusters, effectively merging smaller clusters into large industry groupings\footnote{The algorithm is not strictly hierarchical in the sense that the clusters of partition $k$ are not necessarily nested in partition $k+1$.} Figure \ref{fig2} B-D shows the communities at resolutions $\tau=7$, 10, and 13.
-We will examine the merging process in greater detail below, but a couple of features are evident at first glance.
-For example, Figure \ref{fig2} D shows that by $\tau=13$ services including the public sector and finance have merged with business and software activities (yellow cluster), but remain distinct from retail, farming, manufacturing and construction (blue cluster).
+The inset of Figure \ref{fig1} A shows the number of communities as the resolution parameter increases.
+As the parameter increases, the community detection algorithm finds increasingly larger industry clusters, effectively merging smaller clusters into large industry groupings\footnote{The algorithm is not strictly hierarchical in the sense that the clusters of partition $k$ are not necessarily nested in partition $k+1$.} Figure \ref{fig1} B and C shows the communities at resolutions $\tau=4$, and 13.

+A couple of features are evident at first glance.
+For example, by $\tau=13$ services including the public sector and finance have merged with business and software activities (yellow cluster), but remain distinct from retail, farming, manufacturing and construction (blue cluster).
 This highlights a clear segmentation of the economy, whereby workers and skills rarely transition from services to manufacturing and vice versa.
-This is a particularly potent finding which is consistent with the well established view that large swathes of traditional 'blue collar' workers are being left behind in the `knowledge economy'.
+This is a particularly striking finding which is consistent with the well established view that large swathes of traditional 'blue collar' workers are being left behind in the `knowledge economy'.